 Ultimately, as the player you need to take some responsibility for where you play, and there are a number of things that you can do to make sure that every site you are playing at is legitimate.

 One of the easiest ways of doing this is to scroll down to the bottom of site that you favour and look for the logo of the UKGC to make sure they are licensed.

 While in theory, it is easy for any casino site to put a relevant regulator’s logo on their site, the fact is that regulators monitor gambling sites on a regular basis, and if they do come across a site that claims to be licensed by them, but isn’t, they will act.

 Still, it pays to be careful so you should always clock the link and make sure it takes you to the casinos license page on the UKGC website.
 You can also go here and search manually for a company you are interested in playing with.

 If they aren’t on the site then they don’t have a license, and not only should you refuse to play there, you could help other people by alerting the UKGC too.

 One of the best ways of finding an online casino that isn’t rigged is by asking for recommendations from people who you know, because word of mouth is the best sort of recommendation.

 You can also check review sites and online forums and you will quickly become aware of which sites are reputable.

-Do note though, that it isn’t uncommon for angry gamblers to write bad reviews of a site simply because they have lost money, so review sites ratings can be biased against a fair in some cases.
+Do note though, that it isn’t uncommon for angry gamblers to write bad reviews of a site simply because they have lost money, so review sites ratings can be biased against a fair casino in some cases.
 Online forums are more difficult to manipulate because they are made up of gamblers like you and me, and an unfair comment will usually be challenged by another member of the community.